 Ontario boasts a varied and diverse landscape.
 Many demands are placed on its resources for both social and economic benefit.
 The current planning process is committed to the protection of natural and cultural heritage values represented throughout the province.
-The MNR has developed strategies that will maintain the integrity and sustainability of these areas.
+The Ministry of Natural Resources (MNR) has developed strategies that will maintain the integrity and sustainability of these areas.

-The Temagami Land Use Plan provides direction for the administration and management of parks and protected areas within the Temagami Comprehensive Planning area.
-Included in the plan is a natural heritage objective to maintain the full spectrum of the area's ecological and geographical diversity.
+The Temagami Land Use Plan (TLUP) provides direction for the administration and management of parks and protected areas within the Temagami Comprehensive Planning Area.
+Included in the plan is a natural heritage objective to maintain the full spectrum of the areas ecological and geological diversity.
 Specifically the TLUP protects representative "old growth" red and white pine stands, some watersheds related to Lady Evelyn-Smoothwater Provincial Park, significant wetlands and provincially significant ecological, geological and recreational features.

-The Narrows Island Conservation Reserve has been selected as a site representing old growth red pine with scattered white pine specimens.
-Further studies are required to identify other possible associations and their significance.
+The Rabbit Lake West Conservation Reserve has been selected as a site representing old growth red and white pine forests and wetland communities.
+Further studies are required to identify other possible ecological associations and their significance.
 In addition, it fulfills many social requirements both locally and provincially.

-This 41 hectare parcel of Crown land is situated on Narrows Island which is located at the entrance to the southwest arm of Lake Temagami in the geographic township of Phyllis (see Location Map).
+This 491 hectare parcel of Crown land is located on the western shore of Rabbit Lake, approximately twelve kilometres southeast of Temagami, Ontario in the geographic township of Riddell in the Northeast planning region of the MNR (see Location Map).